Code-Institute-Submissions/letter-bee/README.md

     * the option to turn any sound off!
     * different modes to allow me to play with my child or allow them to play independently.

-* :female-teacher: As an educational professional, I want:
+* :woman_teacher: As an educational professional, I want:
     * a game that gives constructive feedback, but doesn't focus too heavily on ‘right or wrong’.
 I.e. an incorrect answer given should be an opportunity to learn, rather than give a sense of having failed.

 * :child: As a small child, I want: